-The outcome of the impairment assessment could vary if different assumptions were applied.
-As a result, the evaluation of the recoverable amount of intangible assets including goodwill is a Key Audit Matter.
 The Company has reviewed the disposition of how cash flows are generated and determined there is one CGU, being the Company and its subsidiaries.
 Our audit procedures included but were not limited to:

-- Assessing and challenging: - the assumption of one cash generating unit being appropriate; - the reasonableness of the FY24 budget approved by the Board by comparing the budget to FY23 actuals; - the key assumptions for the future growth rate used in the model by comparing the average historical growth rates and other industry forecasts; and - the discount rate applied by comparing the weighted average cost of capital to industry benchmarks. - testing, on a sample basis, the mathematical accuracy of the cash flow models; - testing, on a sample basis, the validity and accuracy of intangibles capitalised during the financial year; - considering management's assessment of those with definite and indefinite useful lives; - testing, on a sample basis, the validity and accuracy of amortisation expense and accumulated amortisation where appropriate; - agreeing inputs in the cash flow models to relevant data including approved budgets and latest forecasts; - reviewing management's sensitivity analysis in relation to key assumptions including discount rate, growth rate and terminal value; and - assessing appropriateness of financial statement disclosures including sensitivities to assumptions used, included in Note 11.
+- Assessing and challenging: - the assumption of one cash generating unit being appropriate; - the reasonableness of the FY25 budget approved by the Board by comparing the budget to FY24 actuals; - the key assumptions for the future growth rate used in the model by comparing the average historical growth rates and other industry forecasts; and - the discount rate applied by comparing the weighted average cost of capital to industry benchmarks. - testing, on a sample basis, the mathematical accuracy of the cash flow models; - testing, on a sample basis, the validity and accuracy of intangibles capitalised during the financial year; - considering management's assessment of those with definite and indefinite useful lives; - testing, on a sample basis, the validity and accuracy of amortisation expense and accumulated amortisation where appropriate; - agreeing inputs in the cash flow models to relevant data including approved budgets and latest forecasts; - reviewing management's sensitivity analysis in relation to key assumptions including discount rate, growth rate and terminal value; and - assessing appropriateness of financial statement disclosures including sensitivities to assumptions used, included in Note 11.